Overview

 * Value limit: allows a limited ETH value transferred

-When defining multiple policies within an action, a transaction that passes **every** specified policy is considered valid.
+When defining multiple policies within a function, a transaction that passes **every** specified policy is considered valid.
 If no policies are specified, **any** transaction will pass (i.e., the sudo policy is applied).

 ## Usage